gustafe/microblog/Content/observations.md

 [Dave Walker](http://www.freeke.org/ffg/administrivia/weblog/wastedeffort.html):

 >  You have IE for Windows, and I have `find`, `grep`, `xargs`, `sed`, and `rm`.
 It's like bringing a knife to a gunfight, kid.

 %
-2006-05-17 observations for 2006-05-17

-This is a test entry, I made some changes to the functionality and want to test that everything's OK.

-%
 2006-12-27 observations for 2006-12-27